viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 You can find the example files in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk):

-- [`example_mlmodelservice_tflite.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/modules/example_mlmodelservice_tflite.cpp) - an example module which provides a `MLModelService` modular resource capable of running any TensorFlow Lite model.
+- [`example_mlmodelservice_tflite.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/modules/example_mlmodelservice_tflite.cpp) - an example module which provides the `MLModelService` modular resource capable of running any TensorFlow Lite model.
 - [`example_audio_classification_client.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/mlmodel/example_audio_classification_client.cpp) - an example inference client which generates audio samples and invokes the `example_mlmodelservice_tflite` module to classify those samples using the [`yamnet/classification` TensorFlow Lite model](https://tfhub.dev/google/lite-model/yamnet/classification/tflite/1).

 This tutorial walks you through everything necessary to start using these example files with your robot, including building the C++ SDK, configuring your robot and installing `viam-server`, and generating results with the example inference client program.